Portainer Docker – Easily Manage Docker Containers in Linux

 From the dashboard, you can see and manage the number of stacks, containers, images, volumes, and networks.

-One of the most useful features of Portainer is that you can easily launch a docker app.
-There are various app templates available that you can use to launch your application on docker.
+One of the most useful features of Portainer is that you can easily launch a Docker app.
+There are various app templates available to launch your application on Docker.

-To create the app, go to “App Templates” and click on the app you want to launch.
+To create an app, navigate to “App Templates” and click on the app you want to launch.

-As you can see below, creating an app is very easy.
-Just select the app, fill in the details, and hit Deploy.
+Below you can see how easy it is to create an app.
+Select the app, fill in the details, and click Deploy.

 Currently, portainer has 41 app templates available.
 These templates include CMS, DBMS, web servers, file manager, registry manager, and many more.